p14n/vertx-hystrix/README.md

 vertx-hystrix
 =============

 An example project showing Hystrix and Vert.x working together.
 Check out and run.sh (or just examine the contents to see what needs running).
 When running, the verticle in the sender project starts sending messages to the receiver project.
-Load up VisualVM with the mbeans plugin to see the Hystrix metrics.
+Open a browser at http://localhost:8080/ to see the Hystrix dashboard.

 Contains Hystrix commands running in in three different ways